Proving once again, old kimchi is *magic* when cooked: Kimchi Jjim.

 Kimchi Jjim is very versatile.
 Typically, Koreans add pork.
-My mom typically makes Kimchi Jjim with baby back pork ribs.
 But you can add just about any protein — beef, canned tuna, chicken, spam, hot dogs, even tofu!

-Kimchi Jjim can even be cooked and eaten plain.
+Kimchi Jjim can also be eaten plain.
 Plain Kimchi Jjim (which is basically braised kimchi) was my favorite dish during my lean grad school days.
 So good eaten with rice and a hard boiled egg or two!

 Traditionally, Kimchi Jjim is cooked with Pogi Kimchi — traditional whole cabbage kimchi.
 There’s an aesthetic to serving this dish in wedges.

 But in my Korean American kitchen, I usually have Mat Kimchi on hand — it’s pre-cut and easier to serve.
 Both work in this recipe.
 But Mat Kimchi (pre-cut) cooks more quickly vs Pogi Kimchi that’s in a big wedge.
 That’s why I recommend parboiling the pork belly first.
 That way, the Mat Kimchi (pre-cut) won’t get too soggy.

 The essential ingredient to spectacular Kimchi Jjim is OLD KIMCHI.
 Do not make this dish with new or freshly made kimchi!
 It won’t taste the same at all!

 Here’s a visual: on the left is perfectly ripe kimchi.
 On the right is old kimchi.

 Technically, kimchi never goes bad.
 Unless there’s mold, kimchi is safe to eat even 2-3 years after packing into jars.